 And then there’s a third, more long-lasting reason…

-And they’ve risen by a lot.
+And they’ve gone up by a lot.
 Families living in poverty can’t keep up.

 Even the most basic food items have become much more expensive due to inflation caused by the pandemic.
 In some places, we estimate that it costs a family $2 more to buy food each day.
 For a family living in poverty that’s surviving on just a few dollars a day total, these higher prices mean that they can’t buy food and their children are going hungry.